agidincom/en/home.md

 ### About us

 We are a global team that operates as a decentralized DAO.
-Whether you are an engineer, designer, investor, feel free to contact us at [hi@aizoi.cc](hi@aizoi.cc) or[ join communities](https://u.aizoi.cc/#/pages/user-resource) to ask any questions for any purposes!
+Whether you are an engineer, designer, investor, feel free to contact us at [hi@aippia.com](hi@aippia.com) or[ join communities](https://u.aippia.com/#/pages/user-resource) to ask any questions for any purposes!

 ---